Fatherland by Robert Harris: Book Review

 Fatherland is a great thriller, but it’s not great alternative history, technically.
 The problem is that Robert Harris never explicitly states his point of departure.
-For an explanation of what a point of departure is see my article How to use Point of Departure in an Alternative History Novel .
-He does include a passage in which victory over the USSR and Great Britain and peace with the USA are hand-waved as:
+He includes a passage in which he describes victory over the USSR and Great Britain and peace with the USA as:

-A triumph for the Führer’s strategic genius… a triumph for the Führer’s counter-intelligence genius… a triumph for the Führer’s scientific genius!
+A triumph for the Führer’s strategic genius… for the Führer’s counter-intelligence genius… for the Führer’s scientific genius!

 Alternative history specifically mentioned in Fatherland includes:

-As a detective story, Fatherland works very well:
+And as a Mystery, Fatherland works very well:

-- The antagonist, Globus, is introduced and set up as a dangerous man.
+- The antagonist, Globus, is suitably menacing and unpleasant.

 - There’s a race against time: can March uncover the conspiracy in four days?

-- The clues are resolved one by one, leading the detective and the reader into the heart of the mystery.
+- March solves the clues one by one, leading the reader into the heart of the mystery.

 This is perilously close to March announcing, ‘plot necessity compels me to investigate.’